The Importance of Your Spinal Column

 Since it is one of the main nerve centers in the body, it is not surprising that all of the organs are represented in the different parts of the spinal column.
 Even more surprising is how this can influence your health.

 The body is one of the most mysterious phenomena in the world.
 It never ceases to amaze with its perfectly composed systems and structures.
 Nature has left nothing to chance, and new connections between different parts of the body are discovered every day.
 Our spinal column is no exception, neither is the importance of your spinal column to be underestimated.

 The most significant example of this is the way in which the spinal column is connected to the organs of the body.
 This is surprising because the spine is made of bone and yet it influences the functioning of organs and muscles, like the lungs and heart.

 Don’t think for a second that this connection is random.
 Scientists have discovered exact points that are linked to very specific parts of our anatomy.
 As you can see, it’s no myth that the human body is a perfect machine.
 We’re sure that it still holds many more secrets that will leave us speechless.

-The cause of this phenomenon is much more simple than it first appears.
-The spinal column is what holds us upright, that is to say it gives us structure and support.
+The importance of your spinal column for your organs is tremendous.
+It is what holds us upright, that is to say it gives us structure and support.
 It’s composed of small bones that are supported and held together by interconnected muscles.

 Therefore, when any of these bones are out of joint, it will have an effect on the connecting organ.
 The effect is made worse because, as you know, a failure in an organ like the liver affects your overall health as it’s responsible for filtering your blood.

 It’s also important for caring for your emotional well-being.
 The spine suffers when we hold onto negative feelings, whether they be stress or sadness.
-This means that emotional intelligence is fundamental for controlling our physical state: when we avoid tension in this area, we prevent its negative effects from reaching our vital organs.
+This means that emotional intelligence is fundamental for controlling our physical state.
+When we avoid tension in this area, we prevent its negative effects from reaching our vital organs.

-When does your spine need examined?
+When does your spine need to be examined?

 When you experience discomfort in your spinal column, doctors will design a treatment plan that concentrates on the areas where the discomfort occurs.
-Sometimes the results of these treatments do not come as quickly or work as well as hoped.
+Sometimes the results of these treatments don’t come as quickly or work as well as we would have hoped.
 This may mean it’s time to have your spine thoroughly examined.

 Cervical inflammation results in a constriction of the nerves.
 As a consequence, it becomes difficult for blood to reach the area.
 When this happens for a long enough period of time, the extremities suffer and begin to lose their sensitivity.